Countly/countly-sdk-unity/README.md

 * Push notifications for GCM (Android)

-Documentation on setting up SDK, sending custom events, sending crash reports and data about User Profiles [can be found in Countly Resources page](http://resources.count.ly/docs/countly-sdk-for-unity).
+Documentation on setting up Unity SDK, sending custom events, sending crash reports and data about User Profiles [can be found in Countly Resources page](http://resources.count.ly/docs/countly-sdk-for-unity).

 ### Other Github resources ###